 We created a welfare support page Your income and Coronavirus (COVID-19) to clearly show what support you might get if your income is affected by Coronavirus.
 We are updating this page with each announcement by the Government.
 Encouraged by us, many of our clients linked to this page from their own websites and other communication channels to help residents understand what support they are eligible for if they are impacted by Coronavirus.

-Looking ahead to the policy challenges of 2021, and how our Benefit and Budgeting Calculator can help
+Looking ahead to the policy challenges of 2021, and how our Better Off Calculator can help

 Looking forward to the year ahead it is clear the vast majority of our clients are most concerned about the end of furlough and dealing with the self-employment income support scheme.

 We discussed our development roadmap and prioritised the free upgrades and enhancements based on feedback from clients.
-Our immediate plans to update the Benefit and Budgeting Calculator will include a focus on:
+Our immediate plans to update the Better Off Calculator will include a focus on:

 - Improving the user interface and building more flexibility into the calculator layout